-As a realtor working with home buyers in Southwest Florida, my primary goal is to provide them with the best possible experience in finding their new home.
+As a Realtor® working with home Buyers in Southwest Florida, my primary goal is to provide Buyers with the best possible experience in finding their new home.
 I strive to find the right home for them that meets their needs, wants, and budget.
 I will also provide them with detailed information about the area and any potential issues that may arise.
 Additionally, I will help them with any paperwork and negotiations that need to be done in order to purchase the property.
 I will be available to answer any questions they may have throughout the entire process.
 Ultimately, I want them to be happy and comfortable with their purchase and the entire process.

 If you buy a resale property with me, I will help you negotiate the best price, saving you money.
 If you buy in a new home community, the price is the same whether you are represented by me or not, but I am aware of the potential incentives that may be available that builders don't always tell you about, and I will help you find the best location within the community.

 If you do not use a buyers agent to represent you, you have no one else looking out for your best interest in the transaction.
 Listing agents work for the seller to get the highest price possible on a resale, and a new home community site sale representative works for the best interest of the developers only.

 Let me help you understand the market price before making an offer on a resale so you don't over pay.
 Know your rights as a buyer.
 Know about real estate taxes, HOA fees, closing cost, home inspections, mortgages, and appreciation potential.
 Know that there are other available properties in the area that best fit your criteria before you make an offer on a certain property.

 BUYING NEW CONSTRUCTION and the importance of having a Buyers Agent: